aleale2121/go-github-tracker/Readme.md

 ## Project Overview

-This service is built in Go and interacts with GitHub's public APIs to fetch repository and commit data.
-It stores this data in a PostgreSQL database and continuously monitors for changes.
+This project comprises three microservices designed to fetch, store, and monitor GitHub repository and commit data.
+The microservices interact with each other via gRPC and RabbitMQ to maintain a consistent and up-to-date database.

+## Microservices Overview

+### 1. Commits Manager Service

+- **Functionality**:
+  - Provides REST APIs and database implementations for repository and commit metadata.
+  - Uses RabbitMQ to listen for new repository and new commit fetched events.
+  - Runs a gRPC server to handle metadata queries from other microservices.

+- **Responsibilities**:
+  - Maintain the primary database.
+  - Process events related to repository and commit updates.
+  - Serve metadata to other services via gRPC.

+### 2. Repos Discovery Service

+- **Functionality**:
+  - Periodically fetches new repositories from GitHub.
+  - Sends repository fetched events to the Commits Manager Service.
+  - Retrieves the last repository fetch time via gRPC from the Commits Manager Service.

+- **Responsibilities**:
+  - Discover new repositories.
+  - Ensure the Commits Manager Service is updated with the latest repository information.

+### 3. Commits Monitor Service

+- **Functionality**:
+  - Periodically fetches new commits for all repositories from GitHub.
+  - Sends commit fetched events to the Commits Manager Service.
+  - Retrieves all repositories and the last commit fetch time via gRPC from the Commits Manager Service.

+- **Responsibilities**:
+  - Monitor and fetch new commits for existing repositories.
+  - Ensure the Commits Manager Service is updated with the latest commit information.

 ## Implementation Details

+### Commits Manager Service

+- **REST APIs**:
+  - For CRUD operations on repository and commit metadata.

+- **Database**:
+  - PostgreSQL tables for repositories and commits.

+- **Message Broker**:
+  - RabbitMQ to handle new repository and commit fetched events.

+- **gRPC Server**:
+  - To allow other microservices to query metadata.

+### Repos Discovery Service

+- **GitHub API Interaction**:
+  - Fetches new repositories from GitHub.

+- **Event Publishing**:
+  - Publishes repository fetched events to RabbitMQ.

+- **gRPC Client**:
+  - Retrieves the last repository fetch time from the Commits Manager Service.

+### Commits Monitor Service

+- **GitHub API Interaction**:
+  - Fetches new commits for repositories from GitHub.

+- **Event Publishing**:
+  - Publishes commit fetched events to RabbitMQ.

+- **gRPC Client**:
+  - Retrieves all repositories and the last commit fetch time from the Commits Manager Service.

-### Fetching GitHub API Data
+### Data Storage

-- **Commits:**
-  - Fetches commit message, author, date, and URL.
-  - Saves data in PostgreSQL to ensure commits in the database mirror those on GitHub.
-  - Uses a configurable date to start fetching commits and allows resetting the collection.

-- **Repository Metadata:**
+- **Repositories Table**:
   - Stores repository details such as name, description, URL, language, forks count, stars count, open issues count, watchers count, and creation/update dates.

-### Data Storage

-- Data is stored in PostgreSQL with tables for repositories, commits, and metadata.
-- Efficient querying ensures performance and scalability.
+- **Commits Table**:
+  - Stores commit details such as SHA, URL, message, author name, author date, creation/update dates, and the associated repository name.

 ### Scheduling

+- **Periodic Fetching**:
-- The service uses Go's `time.Ticker` to schedule data fetching at regular intervals (e.g., every hour).
+  - The Repos Discovery Service and Commits Monitor Service use Go's `time.Ticker` to schedule data fetching at regular intervals.

+- **Duplicate Prevention**:
-- Prevents duplicate commits by comparing fetched data with existing records in the database.
+  - Ensures no duplicate commits by comparing fetched data with existing records in the database.

 ### Endpoints